Students Master PE Heart Rate Training in Fast-Paced Frisbee Unit

 - Students complete as many tosses as possible in a 30-second burst; then rest and repeat for as many reps as time allows in class.

 In addition to the score of the game, Pulling said students have started focusing on PE heart rate training, ensuring they are meeting his goals for time spent exercising at an elevated rate.
 Students strive to get their heart rates up during the game, pausing every few rounds to manually measure their heart rate and check their zone.
-This year, Pulling’s helped reinforce that effort by adding adidas Zone for IHT Spirit wrist heart rate monitors, enabling students to tie what they are feeling about their effort with an actual heart rate reading.
+This year, Pulling’s helped reinforce that effort by adding IHT Zone wrist heart rate monitors, enabling students to tie what they are feeling about their effort with an actual heart rate reading.

 “It gives students a completely different motivation,” Pulling said.
 “Rather than the score of a game, rather than who is doing what, now the motivation is really the self-motivation, the self-drive of ‘can I challenge myself to get into my [target heart rate] zone?
 And, ‘what can I do to keep it there?’”